Alpha-Blend-Interactive/docs/docs/cck/components/interactable.md

 #### On Particle Hit
 Triggered whenever a particle hits the trigger collider.
+Particle system need to have collision enabled and set to world in order for them to be able to trigger actions.

+**Specific Particle Systems**
+A List of particle systems that can trigger the actions.
+If this is left empty, every particle system is eligible to trigger it.

 #### On Variable Buffer Update
 Triggers whenever the variable saved in the selected [CVR Variable Buffer](variable-buffer.md) changes.